Modern Atlanta Mixed-Use Development

 People can find new pathways that connect from the site to the surrounding community.
 A short walk from Midtown Union, they have easy access to the MARTA Arts Center rail station, the 17th Street bridge to Atlantic Station, and the dynamic tech corridor.
 Ample greenspace is woven throughout — at the street level, between the buildings, and on the elevated landscape decks.

-The Arts Center Way street changes 26 feet in elevation as it connects between Spring and West Peachtree Streets.
-We turned this into an opportunity to diversify the connection points into the site by integrating all the program components.
-This planning approach aims to draw people to the site and to provide a variety of places for people to meet, linger, and relax.
+Arts Center Way changes 26 feet in elevation, as it connects Spring and West Peachtree Streets.
+We turned this into an opportunity to diversify the connection points to the site by integrating multiple program components.
+This planning approach aims to draw people to the site and provide a variety of places for people to meet, linger, and relax.

 To embrace the arts-focused community, we commissioned a local artist to create a mural.
 The multidimensional design of faces graces several sides of the building and inspired several elements of the building’s design, including lighting for the site and the parking deck facade.

 Visit our Mixed-Use Studio to learn more about Cooper Carry's expertise in mixed-use design.